 14 Types of Employee Training Programs (+Benefits, Examples)

-Any company that invests in workplace training is investing in its own success.
+Employee training is often looked at as an expense rather than an investment by organizations.
+However, any company that invests in workplace training is investing in its success.

 1. Orientation Training